Dreamail/supergfxctl/README.md

 **Switch GPU modes**

-* Switching to/from Hybrid and Nvidia modes requires a logout only. (no reboot)
+* Switching to/from Hybrid and Dedicated modes requires a logout only. (no reboot)
 * Switching between integrated/compute/vfio is instant. (no logout or reboot)

 | GPU Modes  | Command                            |